mwiede/heroku-buildpack-wildfly-postgresql/README.md

-# heroku-buildpack-wildfly-mysql
+# heroku-buildpack-wildfly-postgresql

-This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for adding Mysql Driver to [Wildfly AS](http://wildfly.org) as a module.
+This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for adding postgresql Driver to [Wildfly AS](http://wildfly.org) as a module.

 ## Usage